SydneyM123/tello-code-execution-config/README.md

 2. Under 'Stores scoped to Jenkins' select the 'Jenkins' store
 3. Select 'Global credentials' -> 'Add Credentials'
 4. Select 'Username with password' -> 'Global', fill in the username, password, ID and description and click OK

+##### Running Docker commands in Jenkins.
+1. To run Docker command in a Jenkins pipeline the 'Docker pipeline' and 'Docker commons' plugins are required
+2. Go to the Jenkins dashboard -> 'Manage Jenkins' -> 'Manage plugins' -> 'Available' and search for the plugins mentioned in the previous step
+3. Check the box in the row of the plugins and click the button 'Download now and install after restart'

 ##### The last step involves creating the actual pipeline.
 1. Go to 'New Item' and create a pipeline project with the name 'tello-code-execution-pipeline'